Quinapril is generally well tolerated but if you develop a troublesome cough, you must let your doctor know.

 ACE inhibitors like quinapril prevent your body from creating a hormone known as angiotensin II.
 They do this by blocking (inhibiting) a chemical called angiotensin-converting enzyme.
 They widen your blood vessels and help to reduce the amount of water put back into your blood by your kidneys.

-These actions help to decrease blood pressure in people who have blood pressure which is higher than normal.
+These actions help to decrease blood pressure.
 Although people with high blood pressure often do not feel unwell, if left untreated, high blood pressure can harm the heart and damage blood vessels, leading to a heart attack or stroke.

 Heart failure is a condition in which your heart does not work as well as it should.
 Because of this, there may be too much circulating fluid in your blood vessels.
 Quinapril helps to reduce this.
 It also appears to have a protective effect on the heart.